jcarouth/carouth.com/source/_posts/2014-03-20-on-slide-decks.markdown

 First things first, I have not ever and I do not intend on using a conference-supplied template.
 I realize this might seem like I'm just being difficult, but my slides are a compliment to my talk, not a branded part of the conference takeaways.
 As such I want my slides to match my style, and I have yet to find a corporate, conference-supplied template that can do either well.

 My advice to conference organizers: if you want to include some sort of branding in slide decks at your conference you should a) provide vector versions of your graphics for use on light and dark backgrounds or b) provide a single slide that is a "thanks to the sponsors" or similiar slide you'd like speakers to include.
-I do not think this is an unreasonable request, and I don't think I know of any other speakers who would say no. Even still, I would simply make it available and suggested, rather than required.
+I do not think this is an unreasonable request, and I don't think I know of any other speakers who would say no. Even then, I would simply make it available and suggested, rather than required.

 On to lighter subjects, I created my own style of slides.
 I mentioned this earlier but I am not a designer.
 No, really, I am not good at design.
-But I gleaned some information and I try to improve my consisistency in fonts, sizes, layouts, etc. over time.
+But I gleaned some information and I try to improve my consistency in fonts, sizes, layouts, etc. over time.
 That said there is one piece of advice I have not yet addressed in my own decks.

 A talk should be split into sections.
 Think of them as consumable chunks of your points.
-It is apparently benficial to audience attention and engagement if you make them aware subconciously of changes between subjects.
-Currently I try to do this audibly by following the "summarize, explain, reiterate" method within each section, but coupled with a visual change between each section would likely yield some benefits.
+It is apparently beneficial to audience attention and engagement if you make them aware subconsciously of changes between subjects.
+Currently I try to do this audibly by following the "summarize, explain, reiterate" method within each section, but coupled with a visual change between each section this would likely yield some benefits.
 This can be as simple as alternating background colors between each section of the talk.
 I intend to try this out in an upcoming talk.

 Short answer on this one is it was too tough to find a free theme that helps me accomplish my goals of slide design, so I gave up and made my own master slides and style.